 Use the correct HCPCS code and appropriate modifier from the Casting & Strapping Services/Supplies chart to bill therapeutic supplies fabricated by the therapist, such as splints, casts and adaptive aids.
 Do not bill for ready-made or prefabricated supplies that you can get from a medical supplier.

 Include the most relevant ICD diagnosis code for the provided service.

 Co-therapy: Split the time between therapy disciplines for billing purposes when two or more therapy disciplines deliver services to a recipient in the same block of time.
 Total time billed should not exceed the actual length of time spent with the patient.

 Follow Medicare guidelines for MHCP recipients who are dually eligible for Medicare and Medicaid when providing Medicare covered services.

 Bill only for services you provide using your individual NPI number.

-Long-term care facilities may provide rehabilitative services to both residents and members of the community, employing either therapists employed by the LTC or by contracting with an outside vendor such as a rehab agency or therapist in private practice.
+Long-term care facilities may provide rehabilitative services to both residents and members of the community, using either therapists the LTC employs or those they contract with through an outside vendor, such as a rehab agency or a therapist in private practice.

 Audiologic Evaluation: An assessment administered by an audiologist or otolaryngologist to evaluate communication problems caused by hearing loss.

-Delegation of duties: The actions of a physical or occupational therapist who delegates to the physical therapist assistant or occupational therapy assistant in specific duties to be performed, monitors the provision of services, as the therapy assistants provide the service, and meets the supervisory requirements of MN Statutes 148.706 and 148.6432 respectively, when treatment is provided by a physical therapist assistant or occupational therapy assistant.
+Delegation of duties: The actions of a physical or occupational therapist who delegates to the physical therapy assistant or occupational therapy assistant in specific duties to be performed, monitors the services the assistant provides while the therapy assistant provides the service, and meets the supervisory requirements of MN Statutes 148.706 and 148.6432 respectively, when treatment is provided by a physical therapy assistant or occupational therapy assistant.